Questions And Answers

 How much time is required every month?
 We try to keep limit the time to 12 to 15 hours per month (not counting missions).
 We have at least two trainings a month, one business meeting and some class room training.
 Sometimes we have fund raisers or community missions, but we try to balance it in a way that it doesn’t put too much of a strain on individual members.

 Something else I should know?
-Search & Rescue requires commitment.
+Being an “orange shirt” requires commitment.
 Like with every other first responder job, the team must be able to rely you.
 You need to put in the training, get the certifications, show up on missions.
 Everything else we can help you with.